Jeffrodestructo/Jeffrodestructo.github.io/_posts/2016-06-13-welcome-to-jekyll.markdown

 img: Jeff_Mandy_snakeriver_2005.JPG
 categories: [one, two]
 ---
+ Remote viewing what is it and how does it work:
+WHAT IS REMOTE VIEWING: Remote viewing in its simplest format, it is the ability to see a location in time and space.
+However, this is overly simplified.
+Why learn about remote viewing:
+1. To have fun and see the world thru a different lens
+2. Exploring new avenues to learn about the world
+3. Use as personal help tool
+4. Use to help others
+5. Most learn it for what they can discover about themselves

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.